utdata/icj-class/js/js-class-04.md

 - Review the W3Schools tutorial on [if, else and else if](https://www.w3schools.com/js/js_if_else.asp) or any other source you like and improve the function above to handle ties.
 Make it print "It was a tie" if the home and away scores are the same.
 Your big hint here is you have to do two tests, so you need to add an `else if` to the function.
 - Make sure you add a new console log with the same home/away values to test your work.

+## Commit your work to Github

+Go ahead and save and commit your work and push it to Github so I can see your progress at this point.

 ---

 [Part 5: Bringing it together](js-class-04.md)